 - 1. Students will be admitted directly to the master's programme HEPL if they fulfil at least one of the following criteria (a, b, c, d):

 - a.
 Those students who have obtained a bachelor's or master's degree at a Dutch university in:

 - i.
-Health Policy and Management
+Health sciences (Health Policy and Management)

 - ii.
 Public Health

 - iii.
 Economics

 - iv.
 Health and Society

 - v.
 Medicine

 - vi.
 Law

 - vii.
 Pharmacy

 - b.
-Those students who have obtained one of the degrees mentioned above at a non-Dutch research-driven university, if the Admissions Committee considers this degree equivalent.
+A similar degree obtained at a research-driven university such to be determined by the Admissions Board.

 - c.
-Students with a bachelor's or master's degree from a research-driven university, who have passed a sufficient number of courses in (health) economics and/or health policy and research methods, such to be determined by the Admissions Committee.

-- d.
-Those who have obtained a certificate of the pre-master programme (HEPLvariant), especially designed by ESHPM for graduated hbo-bachelors and graduated university-bachelors, for the purpose of removing any deficiencies before entering the master's programme. - 2.
+Students with a sufficient background in (health) economics and/or policy, such to be determined by the Admissions Board - d.
+Those who have obtained a certificate of the pre-master programme (HEPL-variant), especially designed by ESHPM for graduated hbo-bachelors and graduated university-bachelors, for the purpose of removing any deficiencies before entering the master's programme. - 2.
 In addition, those with a relevant degree must have proven that they meet the eligibility criteria for written and spoken English, as specified in art.
 3.3, and sufficient proficiency in mathematics, as specified in art.
-2.2. - 3.
-In derogation from par.
-1 student will be admitted to the master's programme if in the academic year 2021-2022 students have obtained at least 162 EC of a bachelor's programme at a Dutch or a non-Dutch university.
-(The granted exemptions are included.) - 4.
-Those students who fall under the scope of par.
-3 will be admitted under 'conditional admission' only.
-The final admission will be provided to those who obtains the bachelor's degree by no later than 1 September 2023.
+2.2.